LadybugDB/ladybug-docs/src/content/docs/import/merge.md

 ---
 title: Merge
-description: Insert small amounts of data into existing Kuzu tables using the MERGE clause with nodes and relationships.
+description: Insert small amounts of data into existing Ladybug tables using the MERGE clause with nodes and relationships.
 ---

-For small graphs (a few thousand nodes), the `MERGE` [Cypher clause](/cypher/data-manipulation-clauses) can be used to insert nodes and relationships to existing tables in Kuzu.
+For small graphs (a few thousand nodes), the `MERGE` [Cypher clause](/cypher/data-manipulation-clauses) can be used to insert nodes and relationships to existing tables in Ladybug.
 These are similar to SQL's `INSERT` statements, but bear in mind that they are slower than `COPY FROM`, which is optimized for bulk inserts.
 It's generally recommended that the `MERGE` clause is only used to do small additions or updates on a sporadic basis.